Year of Call: 1995

 Sally also has an active practice in social security law, which includes helping train Free Representation Unit volunteers.
 In Wade v N Yorkshire Police Authority, she was successful in establishing that the law on statutory maternity pay does give women on other types of leave the right to choose when their SMP commences, giving them a longer time overall on paid leave.

 Crossover cases involving mental health / human rights / disability discrimination / social security issues, are also a feature of her work, including cases on goods and services.
 She particularly welcomes disability discrimination cases raising mental health issues as these draw on her specialist background.
+She has acted as a mediator in such cases.

 APPOINTMENTS AND MEMBERSHIPS